vigimite/aqueducts/ARCHITECTURE.md

 1. Deploy an Aqueducts Executor in your environment
 2. Configure it with an API key
+3. Enable networking for the CLI to be able to connect
-3. Run pipelines using the `--executor` and `--api-key` options
+4. Run pipelines using the `--executor` and `--api-key` options

 The CLI will:
 - Verify connectivity to the executor
+- Parse and render the Aqueducts template
-- Send the pipeline definition
+- Send the pipeline definition to the executor
 - Stream progress events in real-time
 - Display results and execution status